AirwareSolutionsLimited/Podspecs/InstallationIos.md

 # Use the library in your iOS project

-To start using the library in your iOS Swift project, add imports for the frameworks you use **import** AirwareLocationServices
+To start using the library in your iOS Swift project, add imports for the frameworks you use.

+**import** AirwareLocationServices

 **import** AirwareInfrastructureServices